โš ๏ธ

 ACT-03

-PCR Content Calculation Methodology (Art.
-7)
+PCR Content Calculation Methodology, implementing act (Art.
+7(8))

 โš ๏ธ Blocks: PCR target compliance claims, chemical recycling credit eligibility, PCR supply contract structuring